manavgabhawala/UberSDK/README.md

 */
 public func fetchAllUserActivity(completionBlock success: UberAllActivitySuccessCallback, errorHandler failure: UberErrorHandler?)

 /**
+Create a new request for the logged in user.

+-
+startLatitude:   The beginning or "pickup" latitude.
+-
+startLongitude:  The beginning or "pickup" longitude.
+-
+endLatitude:     The final or destination latitude.
+-
+endLongitude:    The final or destination longitude.
+-
+productID:       The unique ID of the product being requested.
+-
+surgeView:		 The view on which to show any surges if applicable.
+-
+completionBlock: The block of code to be executed on a successful creation of the request.
+-
+errorHandler:    The block of code to be executed if an error occurs.
+*/
+public func createRequest(startLatitude startLatitude: Double, startLongitude: Double, endLatitude: Double, endLongitude: Double, productID: String, surgeView view: UIView, surgeID surge : String? = nil, completionBlock success: UberRequestSuccessBlock, errorHandler failure: UberErrorHandler?) // The UIView is an NSView on the Mac SDK.

+/**
+Create a new request for the logged in user.

+-
+startLocation:      The beginning or "pickup" location.
+-
+endLocation:        The final or destination location.
+-
+productID:          The unique ID of the product being requested.
+-
+surgeView:		 The view on which to show any surges if applicable.
+-
+completionBlock:    The block of code to be executed on a successful creation of the request.
+-
+errorHandler:       The block of code to be executed if an error occurs.
+*/
+public func createRequest(startLocation: CLLocation, endLocation: CLLocation, productID: String, surgeView view: UIView, completionBlock success: UberRequestSuccessBlock, errorHandler failure: UberErrorHandler?) // The UIView is an NSView on the Mac SDK.

+/**
 Use this function to communicate with the Uber Request Endpoint.
 You can create an `UberRequest` wrapper using just the requestID.
 You must have authenticated the user with the Request scope before you can use this endpoint.